 Jeff Kingsley took over the business in 1991 after his uncle died and has been at the helm since.
 He has served on the American Orthotic and Prosthetic Academy (AOPA) board of directors and served as exhibits chairman for AOPA and for the American Academy of Orthotists and Prosthetists.

-The company is based in Costa Mesa California.
+The company is based in Costa Mesa California and has a comprehensive range of prosthetic foot models available.

 Guide to Proper Foot Selection and Fitting